This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about total hip replacement?

-Total hip replacement (THR) is surgery to replace a hip joint damaged by wear, injury, or disease.
+Total hip replacement (THR) is surgery to replace your hip joint damaged by wear, injury, or osteoarthritis.
 It is also called total hip arthroplasty.
 The hip joint is where the top of your femur (thigh bone) sits in the socket of your pelvic bone.
 The joint is held together by ligaments and muscles.
 The top of your femur is shaped like a ball and covered with cartilage.
 Cartilage is a tissue that helps joints move.

 How do I prepare for THR?

 - Ask a family member or friend to drive you home when you are discharged from the hospital.
 Ask someone to stay with you for 1 to 2 weeks after surgery, in case you need help.

 - You may need to move furniture around to make room for assistive devices that will be used after surgery.
 You may need a cane or a walker to get around safely.